balakreshnan/Samples2024/autogen/spusecasedesign.md

-# Designing a product for a specific use case using microsoft autogen
+# Designing a software product for a specific use case using microsoft autogen

 ## Introduction